mattermost/mattermost-developer-documentation/site/content/extend/plugins/_index.md

 Mattermost supports plugins that offer powerful features for extending and deeply integrating with both the server and web/desktop apps.

 Plugins are still in beta and we're looking for your feedback!
-Share constructive feedback [on our forum post](https://forum.mattermost.org/t/plugin-system-upgrade-in-mattermost-5-2/5498) or join the [Developer Toolkit channel](https://community.mattermost.com/core/channels/developer-toolkit) on our Mattermost community instance.
+Share constructive feedback [on our forum post](https://forum.mattermost.org/t/plugin-system-upgrade-in-mattermost-5-2/5498) or join the [Toolkit channel](https://community.mattermost.com/core/channels/developer-toolkit) on our Mattermost community instance.

 ## Features